nzlosh/err-stackstorm/docs/quick_start.rst

 7. Sending ``!st2help`` to your bot will list the available Stackstorms's aliases.

 8. Aliases can be run like this: ``!st2 run date on 192.168.5.1``

+.. important:: `st2chatops` does not have to be running on your StackStorm instance.
+This plugin *replaces* `st2chatops`.